hyperspacedev/hyperspace/README.md

 Run any of the following scripts to test:

 -   `npm start` - Starts a local server hosted at https://localhost:3000.
--   `npm run electrify` - Builds a copy of the source code and then runs the app through Electron.
+-   `npm run electron:build` - Builds a copy of the source code and then runs the app through Electron.
 Ensure that the `location` key in `config.json` points to `"desktop"` before running this.
--   `npm run electrify-nobuild` - Similar to `electrify` but doesn't build the project before running.
+-   `npm run electron:prebuilt` - Similar to `electron:build` but doesn't build the project before running.

 The `location` key in `config.json` can take the following values during testing: